Email FacebookTwitterMenu burgerClose thin

 Nursing Home Insurance: What to Consider

-Before you buy a policy, get an idea of what you should look for and what’s available.
+Before you buy a policy, get an idea of what you want and what’s available.
 Here are three key points to keep in mind.

-Buy before you need it.
+1. Buy it before you need it.
 First, consider buying nursing home insurance before you need it.
-Just like life insurance, long-term care insurance is cheaper if you’re younger and in better health and your chances of being denied a policy are lower, too.
+Just like life insurance, long-term care insurance is cheaper if you’re younger and in better health.
+Your chances of being denied a policy are lower, too.

 Annual Premium Estimates